One of the world’s largest and highest performing global transport and logistics providers needed help preparing for and succeeding through Brexit.

 Phase 1 of the recruiting process was completed in March 2019, when 377 of employees were hired, and Phase 2 was completed in April 2019 when the remaining 191 of employees were hired.

-As Brexit talks in the UK and EU changed throughout 2019 and into the transition year in 2020, DDC FPO has been able to flexibly ramp up and ramp down hiring needs for the client.
+As Brexit talks in the UK and EU changed throughout 2019 and the 2020 transition year, DDC FPO was able to flexibly ramp up and ramp down hiring needs for the client.

 Once the recruits were hired, DDC FPO managed their training and provided onsite classrooms.
 DDC FPO managed 24 concurrent training classes across 2 shifts from 7:00am to 11:00pm EST.